 SO WHAT IS THE BEST CHOCOLATE ON KETO?

-I prefer 100% cacao or cacao nibs for snacking or dark unsweetened chocolate like Lily’s is great for baking.
+When it comes to low carb chocolate for keto cookies, I prefer using 100% cacao powder or sugar free keto chocolate like Lily’s is great for baking.

 TIPS FOR MAKING THE BEST KETO CHOCOLATE CHIP COOKIES:

-- SOFTENED GHEE or BUTTER – give these cookies that rich and buttery flavor.
+- SOFTENED BUTTER or GHEE – give these cookies that rich and buttery flavor.

 - USE THE CORRECT SWEETENER – golden monkfruit sweetener is key in this recipe since it mimics the taste and texture of brown sugar.
 This is what gives the cookies that soft and chewy texture.

 - DO NOT OVERBAKE – Be sure to watch your cookies carefully and remove promptly from the oven once you see the edges start to turn a golden brown.
-The cookies will continue to cook when removed from the oven.
+The time will vary according to your oven and remember that the low carb cookies will continue to cook when removed from the oven.

-- ALLOW THE COOKIES TO COOL – if you want the cookies to set up properly, don’t try to grab them right away when you remove them from the oven.
-Give them at least 5-10 minutes before transferring to a cooling rack.
+- ALLOW THE COOKIES TO COOL – if you want paleo cookies to set up properly, don’t try to grab them right away when you remove them from the oven.
+Give them at least 10 minutes before transferring to a cooling rack.

-- STORE IN THE FRIDGE – these cookies taste even better when you cool them in the fridge overnight.
-They’re perfectly soft and chewy.
+- STORE IN THE FRIDGE – these paleo chocolate chip cookies taste even better when you cool them in the fridge overnight.
+They have the best texture – perfectly soft and chewy.

 WHAT OTHER SWEETENERS CAN I USE IN LOW CARB COOKIES?